-Please note: Anatomy and Physiology requirements can also be met with a combined two-semester course (6-10 credits) in Anatomy & Physiology I & II.
+Please note: Anatomy and Physiology requirements can also be met with a combined two-semester course (6–10 credits) in Anatomy and Physiology I and II.
 This requirement cannot be satisfied with a single neuroanatomy course, histology, or animal/mammalian anatomy.

 A microbiology course that provides the student with foundation needed for professional studies.
 Topics covered should include microbial morphology and physiology, bacterial metabolism, microbial genetics, and the classification of the microorganisms (bacterial, viral, fungal, and parasitic).
 A laboratory component is not required.

 This requirement cannot be satisfied by a single course in bacteriology.